cosimoyi/MLSoccer/README.md

 In this example, each time the Agent "dribble" the Ball and let the Ball reaches the target, the episode ends and then both the Target and the Agent are moved to a new random location; and if the Ball or Agent fall off the Ground, they will be put back onto the floor.
 All the aforesaid functionalities are handled in OnEpisodeBegin().

-To interact with the Target, we need a reference to its Transform (which stores a GameObject's position, orientation and scale in the 3D world).
-To get this reference, add a public field of type Transform to the RollerAgent class.
+To interact with the Target and the Ball, we need two references to their Transform (which stores a GameObject's position, orientation and scale in the 3D world).
+To get this reference, add public field of type Transform to the Agent class and Ball class.
 Public fields of a component in Unity get displayed in the Inspector window, allowing you to choose which GameObject to use as the target in the Unity Editor.

-To reset the Agent's velocity (and later to apply force to move the agent) we need a reference to the Rigidbody component.
+To reset the Agent and Ball's velocity (and later to apply force to move the agent) we need references to the Rigidbody component.
 A Rigidbody is Unity's primary element for physics simulation.
-(See Physics for full documentation of Unity physics.)
 Since the Rigidbody component is on the same GameObject as our Agent script, the best way to get this reference is using GameObject.GetComponent<T>(), which we can call in our script's Start() method.

 So far, our RollerAgent script looks like: